rajeshrinet/pystokes/docs/paper/paper.md

 infinite-dimensional linear system to a finite-dimensional one that can be solved by standard methods of linear algebra adapted for self-adjoint systems [@saad2003iterative].
 Analytical solution can be obtained by Jacobi iteration, which is equivalent to Smoluchowski's method of reflections.
 Numerical solutions can be obtained by the conjugate gradient method, at a cost quadratic in the number of unknowns.
 From this solution, we can reconstruct the field and the flux on the boundary, use these to determine the fields in the bulk, and from there, compute derived quantities.
-These steps have been elaborated in several papers [@singh2015many; @singh2016crystallization; @singh2017fluctuation; @singh2018generalized; @singh2019competing; @bolitho2020] and we do not repeat them in detail here.

-\autoref{fig:figS} shows the the overall organization of the library.
-The expansion coefficients of the slip can be either specified (in the case of microorganisms) or obtained as a solution of Laplace equation (in the case of autophoretic particles [@singh2019competing]).
-Once the coefficients are determined, PyStokes solves the following equation numerically to obtain velocity and angular velocity of the $i$-th particle [@singh2015many; @singh2018generalized]
+The above steps have been elaborated in several papers [@singh2015many; @singh2016crystallization; @singh2017fluctuation; @singh2018generalized; @singh2019competing; @bolitho2020] and we do not repeat them in detail here.
+Briefly, the expansion coefficients of the slip can be either specified (microorganisms) or obtained as a solution of Laplace equation (autophoretic particles).
+Once the coefficients are determined, PyStokes solves the following equation numerically to obtain velocity and angular velocity of the $i$-th particle
 \begin{align}
 {\mathbf{V}}_{i}&=
 \boldsymbol{\mu}_{ij}^{TT}\cdot{\mathbf{F}_{j}^{P}}+